 Structural variants significantly alter genome topology and impact the gene regulatory landscape (Sadowski et al., 2019; Shanta et al., 2020).
-In light of these impacts, the hierarchical organisation of DNA within the nucleus is of particular interest when investigating the relationship of transcriptional regulation mechanisms.
-Chromatin conformation capture (3C) based sequencing approaches enable the investigation of the organisation of chromatin genome-wide (Kong & Zhang, 2019 for review) and identified the chromatin signature in gene expression (Lieberman-Aiden et al., 2009; Lupiáñez et al., 2015; Shanta et al., 2020).
+In light of these impacts, the hierarchical organization of DNA within the nucleus is of particular interest when investigating the relationship of transcriptional regulation mechanisms.
+Chromatin conformation capture (3C) based sequencing approaches enable the investigation of the organization of chromatin across genomes (Kong & Zhang, 2019 for review) and have identified the chromatin signature in gene expression (Lieberman-Aiden et al., 2009; Lupiáñez et al., 2015; Shanta et al., 2020).
 In addition, there are emerging advancements in Nanopore sequencing methods to integrate chromatin conformation capture with long-read sequencing (i.e., Pore-C; Ulahannan et al., 2019 preprint).
-Rather than the amplification bias introduced by preparing a short-read library, long-read sequencing provides data on chromatin at a range of distances along the linear genome and enables contacts to be sequenced without amplification.
-However, long-read sequence data alone cannot consistently resolve whole chromosomes (Belser et al., 2018).
+Rather than the amplification bias introduced by preparing a short read library, long-read sequencing provides data on chromatin at a range of distances along the linear genome and enables contacts to be sequenced without amplification.
+This information is particularly beneficial for 'non-model' species where gene annotations, regulatory element annotations and gene regulatory networks are un- or poorly- characterized, leading to challenges in predicting the impacts of SVs on gene expression.
+For example, 3C-based approaches combined with SV detection and analysis have revealed the molecular basis for human developmental diseases previously diagnosed through karyotypes (Melo et al., 2020) and resolved the mechanisms underlying reproductive disorders in goats (Guang-Xin et al., 2021).

 Optical mapping approaches are a useful complement to long-read sequencing approaches, and have enhanced genome assembly outcomes by providing insights into the 'big picture' of large-scale genomic variants (as per Weissensteiner et al., 2020).
-Optical mapping utilises a technique based on light-microscopy to identify specific sequence motifs (such as restriction enzyme cut sites), which are then used to generate images of fluorescently-labeled DNA molecules (Schwartz et al., 1993), enabling the characterization of large, complex rearrangements missed by long-reads alone (Yuan, Chung, & Chan, 2020).
-On average, optical maps span $^{225}$ kb, providing information on the physical distance and relationship among genomic features.
-Besides being used to improve the scaffolding of genome assemblies (Howe & Wood, 2015; Zhang, 2015), including those of endangered species (S. Li et al., 2014), optical mapping methods directly enable the identification of both intraspecific and interspecific SVs (Levy-Sakin et al., 2019; Zhihai et al., 2016).
+Optical mapping utilizes a technique based on light-microscopy to identify specific sequence motifs (such as restriction enzyme cut sites), which are then used to generate images of fluorescently-labeled DNA molecules (Schwartz et al., 1993), enabling the characterization of large, complex rearrangements missed by long-reads alone (Yuan, Chung, & Chan, 2020).
+On average, optical maps span $^{\sim}225$ kb, providing information on the physical distance and relationship among genomic features.
+Besides being used to improve the scaffolding of genome assemblies (Howe & Wood, 2015; Zhang, 2015), including those of endangered species (Rhie et al., 2021), optical mapping methods directly enable the identification of both intraspecific and interspecific SVs (Levy-Sakin et al., 2019; Zhihai et al., 2016).
 The primary current commercial provider of optical mapping technology is Bionano Genomics and their Saphyr instrument, which uses a nano-channel microfluidic chip to linearise and capture images of fluorescently-labeled ultra-long DNA fragments to generate optical maps at a resolution of 500bp (Yuan et al., 2020).
 While optical maps provide information on the physical topology of chromosomes, they do not provide sequence information on an allele.
 Because long-reads and optical maps complement each other, the ideal data set for SV discovery would include both data types (e.g., Soto et al., 2020; Weissensteiner et al., 2020).